Disability for Degenerative Hip Joints: Benefits & Filing

 Does Your Impairment Meet a Disability Listing?

-Note that all of the above criteria must occur within a consecutive four-month period.
+Note that all of the above criteria must occur within a consecutive four-month period (except for disability claims decided during the COVID-19 pandemic).
 For instance, you can't have a recent MRI showing an abnormal joint coupled with a documented need for a walker for six months last year.

-Other listings.
-Social Security's listing of impairments includes other listings that are associated with chronic joint pain.
+Social Security's "Blue Book" of impairments includes other listings that are associated with chronic joint pain, like arthritis or lupus.
 If you have medical conditions in addition to bad hips, you might be able to qualify for disability benefits by showing that your joint symptoms are medically equivalent to the symptoms in one of these listings.
-To learn more about meeting the requirements under these listings, see our articles about these impairments:

 How to Apply for Disability Based on Degenerative Hip Joints